-Since April 2017, the way that the government funds apprenticeships changed.
+Since April 2017, the way that the government funds apprenticeships has changed.
 All employers operating in the UK with an annual pay bill of more than £3m are now charged a levy of 0.5%.
 We’ve collated everything you need to know about the levy, give you a better understanding of the cost of apprenticeship training, and how you can use it to hire finance and accountancy apprentices.

 How the apprenticeship levy is calculated

 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.

 Paying the levy is quite easy.
 The levy is payable through PAYE, alongside income tax and National Insurance.
 Payment is taken monthly, in real time, so as an employer’s pay bill changes each month, so will their levy amount.

 How the apprenticeship levy works for levy payers

 - The Education and Skills Funding Agency (ESFA) would like all employers to create an account for the apprenticeship service - an online portal to view, manage and spend their funds on approved apprenticeships - including the ICAEW Level 4 and Level 7 apprenticeships.

 - Existing and new staff are eligible, providing they meet the apprenticeship criteria.

 - An employer’s levy payment is ring-fenced in the form of a digital voucher for them to use.
 They can manage this from their digital account.
 Funds can be used for tuition and assessment costs which are eligible for ESFA funding.
 Unused vouchers will expire after 24 months.
 This means that levy paid in September 2019 will start expiring from September 2021.

 - The government applies a 10% top-up to monthly funds, so for every £1 an employer puts in, they will have £1.10 to spend.